-Foundation Stage
+Early Years Foundation Stage

-Observations are completed incidentally, minimum of weekly for each child and recorded in Learning Journeys.
-Termly long detailed observations are completed; they reflect incidental learning and will be based upon previous next steps.
-All observations evidence learning and teachers will consider an open ended question to identify the next step within learning.
+Observations are completed incidentally, for each child and recorded on Tapestry.
+Long detailed observations are completed; they reflect incidental core skills teaching and learning.
+All observations evidence learning and teachers will consider a 'what next' within the learning.

 Observations are embedded in every day practice to build up an accurate picture of the unique child.